shardhost-org/knowledge/README.md

 # Knowledge Base
-Guides, tutorials &amp; tips for running your server at ShardHost — powered by VitePress.
+Server tips, guides & tutorials — powered by [VitePress](https://vitepress.dev/).

 ——— To be changed.